NethermindEth/StarknetByExample/src/ch00-00-introduction.md

-# Introduction to Cairo
+# Introduction to Cairo for Starknet smart contracts

-This section will introduce you to the basics of smart contracts in Cairo.
+The following chapters will introduce you to Starknet smart contracts and how to write them in Cairo.